Newpersonhere/Sonic-2-Nick-Arcade-Split-Disassembly/README.md

 It's currently not very complete, and I don't know when it'll be complete. ~~(I'd rather not be stressed by a deadline, you know?)~~
 # Note
 I (RepellantMold and AlexField442) do not claim ownership of any of this code, it was all programmed by Yuji Naka @ SEGA Technical Institute back in 1992
+Source code uses UNIX (LF only) line endings so it may not show up properly in Windows Notepad (all versions of Windows before Windows 10 1903), please use a text editor that supports LF-only line endings!